 (iii) to hedge against internal discord amongst the owners which might otherwise cause irreparable damage to the business or its operations

-Of course, countless additional purposes and uses may be identified, but the above constitute the bulk of the reasons for a Buy/Sell Agreement.
+Of course, additional purposes and uses may be identified, but the above are typical reasons for a Buy/Sell Agreement.

-Call 574.232.3538 to speak to an attorney about how Buy/Sell Agreements can affect corporate operation and management, protect corporate assets and add confidentiality and non-competition for your business.
+Call 574.232.3538 to speak to an attorney about how Buy/Sell Agreements can affect company operation and management, protect company assets and help provide continuity for your business.